Skip to main content

 }

-• "snapshot": true indicates that a heap snapshot has been captured after this E2E interaction step.
-If this field is false, Memlab will ignore this E2E interaction step when loading and diffing heap snapshots.
+• "snapshot": true indicates that a heap snapshot was captured after this E2E interaction step.
+If false, MemLab skips this step when loading and diffing heap snapshots.

 Specification of run-meta.json (Optional)